 To achieve our vision statement students are provided with various opportunities.

-Through value-based assemblies' students are made aware of their roles and responsibilities as teachers.
-The feedback session after the assembly makes students reflective practitioners.
+- 1. Through value-based assemblies' students are made aware of their roles and responsibilities as teachers.
+The feedback session after the assembly makes students reflective practitioners. - 2.
 The small group interactions make students tolerant and teach them to respect the views of others and positively handle the obtained feedback.
-Students are constantly motivated to think out of the box.
-Through guidance, mentoring and Peer Action Replay, they are inspired to make their unique and innovative contribution during theory interactions and internship lessons.
-STIE being a women's college works towards emancipation and empowerment of women. by arranging activities to bring proficiency and efficiency among students.
-STIE believes in all-round development of students - head, hand, and heart.
-Thus, the activities planned at STIE result in thinking globally and acting locally.
-The administrative committees adequately represent students, teachers, and non-teaching staff.
+Students are constantly motivated to think out of the box. - 3.
+Through guidance, mentoring, and Peer Action Replay, they are inspired to make their unique and innovative contribution during theory interactions and internship lessons. - 4.
+S.T.I.E. being a women's college works towards the emancipation and empowerment of women. by arranging activities to bring proficiency and efficiency among students. - 5.
+S.T.I.E. believes in all-rounddevelopment of students head, hand, and heart.
+Thus, the activities planned at S.T.I.E. result in thinking globally and acting locally. - 6.
+The administrative committees represent students, teachers, and non-teaching staff adequately.
 Through brainstorming the committee members come out with new ideas and views to improvise the curriculum w.r.t. quality parameters.
-These ideas then are clubbed together as a prospective plan for the new academic year.
+These ideas then are clubbed together as a future plan for the new academic year.
 This plan is presented to CDC and ICAC for their review.
 Once approved it is taken forward.